emsinooM/SmartHome/README.md

 # SmartHome
 ## Prerequisites
-Create a MongoDB Atlas cluster.
+Create a MongoDB Atlas cluster.<br>
-Create a database called sensors_db with a collection sensors Prepare your database by adding the sample records in your collection.
-Please see the writeup.
+Create a database called sensors_db with a collection sensors<br>
+Prepare your database by adding the sample records in your collection.
+Please see the writeup.<br>

 ## Steps on how to run the Rest API
 1. Open the project in Visual Studio Code and then open a new terminal.
 Create a virtual environment using the below command